leoncej/social-network/README.md

 # social-network
-Social network with an emphasis on user safety, group activity, and a fun, light-hearted design approach
+Social network with an emphasis on user safety and group activity, with a fun, light-hearted design approach